devbanana/devbanana.github.io/_posts/2021-09-05-stop-returning-booleans-from-your-functions.md

 Otherwise, you should return something more specialized.

-Or, in the example of a method that performs some effect, like the `notify()` method that sends an email, it should return void, because you don't need any information from it at all.
+Or, in the example of a function that performs some effect, like the `notify()` method that sends an email, it should return void, because you don't need any information from it at all.

 This is the core of CQS, but that's a topic for another day.